Mirror host

 "Big Box" configuration

 Some systems have multiple power supplies and cords.
 You typically find this on high-end servers that allow hot-swap and other fun features.
-In this case, you run multiple drivers (one per UPS), a single upsd, and a single upsmon (as master for both UPS 1 and UPS 2)
+In this case, you run multiple drivers (one per UPS), a single upsd, and a single upsmon (as a primary for both UPS 1 and UPS 2)

 "Bizarre" configuration

-You can even have a UPS that has the serial port connected to a system that it's not feeding.
-Sometimes a PC will be close to a UPS that needs to be monitored, so it's drafted to supply a serial port for the purpose.
-This PC may in fact be getting power from some other UPS.
-This is not a problem.
+You can even have a UPS that has the serial port connected to a system that it’s not feeding.
+Sometimes a PC will be close to a UPS that needs to be monitored, so it’s drafted to supply a serial port for the purpose.
+This PC may in fact be getting its own power from some other UPS.
+This is not a problem for the set-up.

-The first system ("mixed") is a Master for UPS 1, but is only monitoring UPS 2.
-The other systems are Slaves of UPS 2.
+The first system ("mixed") is a Primary for UPS 1, but is only monitoring UPS 2.
+The other systems are Secondaries of UPS 2.

 Image credits